 It’s worth remembering that macOS has its own built-in virus scanner.
 XProtect comes standard with every Mac.
 You don’t even have to enable anything or configure any settings.
 It scans your Mac for malware from the get-go automatically.

 XProtect pulls its definitions from a signature database maintained and frequently updated by Apple, and it does a great job.
-However, XProtect may not catch everything, so having CleanMyMac as an insurance policy is a smart move.
+However, XProtect may not catch everything, so having Moonlock as an insurance policy is a smart move.

 Safeguarding your Mac from malware threats